stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 - Q10: I would rather read a book than go to a party.
 - Q14: I like to read technology news reports.

-Displayed is the reliability across the scale.
+The plot below shows the reliability across the scale.
 The 12-item set reduces reliability slightly (coefficient omega has dropped to 0.80), although the effect is more pronounced at the higher end of the scale.

 <div style="text-align: center;">
     <figure>